-If SSL encryption is not required in your environment, comment out this line and uncomment the next line (or alter your existing line to SSL_REQUIRED=NO).
-If SSL is required, replace SSL_REQUIRED=YES with SSL_REQUIRED=TLSVXXX, where TLSVXXXX is one of the supported TLS versions listed in the description of the SSL_REQUIRED keyword in Configuration file keyword descriptions on page 13.
+To use other versions of TLS, see Configuration file keyword descriptions on page 10 for additional values that can be specified for the SSL_REQUIRED keyword.
+If TLS encryption is not required in your environment, comment out this line and uncomment the next line (or alter your existing line to SSL_REQUIRED=NO).
+If TLS is required, replace SSL_REQUIRED=YES with SSL_REQUIRED=TLSVxxx, where TLSVxxx is one of the supported TLS versions listed in the description of SSL_REQUIRED in Configuration file keyword descriptions on page 10.